1. Home

 • Pine Tree (Bangor-Boston via Augusta)

-Despite its historic significance, the sweeping changes in transportation trends post-World War II marked the beginning of the end for many grand railway stations.
+Despite its historic significance, the sweeping changes in transportation trends post-World War II marked the beginning of the end for many grand stations.
 The rise of automobile travel and aviation gradually diminished the prominence of railroads in the American transportation hierarchy.

 On August 31, 1961, the station was demolished to make way for a strip mall.
-Nonetheless, the Boston and Maine continued to operate multiple daily train services from Portland to Boston until 1965.
+Nonetheless, the B&M continued to operate multiple daily train services from Portland to Boston until 1965.
+The loss of the iconic clock tower, which had been its defining feature, was acutely felt across the community.

 Legacy